cs3157/recitations/D-Bits-Binary-C-Basics/bits-and-binary.md

-# Bits, Bytes and Binary
+# Bits, Bytes, and Binary

 Before we have a look at how memory works, let's take a bit of time to refresh our memory about bits: